orkeilius/rogue-invader/docs/dev/script/effect system/effect system.md

-# effect system
+# Effect system
-the effect system is one of the most important system of the project
+The effect system is one of the most important system of the project.
-it use to handle every shoot realated code and effect obtainable by player
+It used to handle every shoot related code and effect obtainable by player.

 ## how effect work
-the effect is made a list of functions use as hook call by other entity [for more information look at abstract effect](<abstract effect.md>)
+The effect is made a list of functions use as hook call by other entity [for more information, look at abstract effect](<abstract effect.md>).

 >#### Exemple :
 > ```gdscript